-Easy Online Divorce also offers a Fully Managed Service.
-Here we draft and file all divorce documents with the courts, and manage communication between the court, your spouse or any opposing solicitors.
-This costs £169.
+For example Easy Online Divorce offers a Fully Managed Service for £199.
+Here we draft and file all divorce documents with the courts, and manage all communication with the court for you.

 If your spouse agrees to divorce or if you have been separated for more than five years, Online Divorce is your best option.
-The Fully Managed packages give the same (and often better) service that a high street solicitor would provide, but at a fraction of the cost.
+You get the same (and often better) service that a high street solicitor would provide, but at a fraction of the cost.

 And often online divorce services are quicker because the central aim of their business is for their clients to divorce.
 In contrast, solicitors charge by the hour and make a significant amount of money from conflicts between divorcing couples.

 - Fully Managed service costs £199 + £593 in court fees = £792